 4. The train is sounding the horn in the quiet zone.
 Will the police department issue tickets to the railroad?

 Historically the police department would follow-up on any concerns brought forward regarding the railroads violation of the quiet zone.
 A change to the federal rules took the authority from the municipality and transferred the responsibility to the Federal Railroad Administration.
 The contact information to file a complaint with the railroad is:

-Federal Railroad Administration - Region 4
+Federal Railroad Administration - District 4

 200 West Adams Street

 Email Tina Blumenberg

 5. I usually take a shortcut along the railroad tracks.
 Can I walk on the tracks or be under the bridge adjacent to the railroad tracks?

 No. The railroad owns all of the property adjacent to the tracks and prohibits anyone from being on the property.
 This is primarily for the safety of the public.
 Trains take a long distance to stop and can not avoid people who might be on or adjacent to the tracks.
 The Union Pacific Railroad has requested Fox Point Police take enforcement action against people who might be on the tracks.

 6. I want to know more about these rules and how Fox Point can silence the railroad horns.